tmaks7/SQL-PROJECT-1/README.md

 # SQL-PROJECT-1
-This Project Introduces the Concept of Joins,Subquery,CTE(s),Windows Function,Coalesce while solving Real life Problems.
+This Project introduces the Concept of Joins,Subquery,Windows Function while solving Real life Problems.

 ## INTRODUCTION
-I solved some interview questions to improve my knowledge on Joins,Subquery,CTE(s),Windows Function,Coalesce.
-You'll be seeing my step by step approach in solving this Questions,I enjoy taking this Fruit🥑while solving this Questions 😄
+I solved some interview questions to improve my knowledge on Joins,Subquery,Windows Function.
+You'll be seeing my step by step approach in solving this Questions,I enjoy taking this Fruit🥑while solving SQL Questions. 😄

 ### PROBLEM STATEMENT
  These questions aim at